darrellroot/SwiftSnmpKit/Sources/SwiftSnmpKit/Documentation.docc/Documentation.md

 A Swift Package for making SNMP (Simple Network Management Protocol) requests to network devices.

+## Features

+SwiftSnmpKit supports the following SNMP versions:

+1. SNMPv2c (with community-based authentication)
+2. SNMPv3 no authentication no privacy
+3. SNMPv3 authentication no privacy
+4. SNMPv3 authentication and privacy

+Only SNMP queries to UDP port 161 are supported.
+SNMP traps or informs to UDP port 162 are not supported.
+TCP transport is not supported.

+The following SNMP query types are supported:

+1. SNMP Get
+2. SNMP GetNext

+The following SNMP reply types are supported:

+1. SNMP Response
+2. SNMP Report

+SNMP EngineIDs, Engine Boots, and Engine Times will be reported byt he SnmpSender singleton and used for future queries.

 ## Overview

 1. Use Swift Package Manager to import SwiftSnmpKit